-Our main contributions of this work are as follows. \begin{itemize} \item We establish a framework for designing learning systems where the learned features can be assembled to build different inference models.
-In particular, we introduce the feature geometry, which converts feature learning problems to geometric operations in functional space.
-The resulting optimal features capture the statistical dependence of data and can be adapted to different inference tasks. \item We propose a nesting technique for learning the features associated with the statistical dependence component of interest.
-The nesting technique provides a systematic approach to construct training objectives and learning algorithms, where we can employ off-the-shelf network architectures and optimizers. \item We present the applications of this unified framework in multivariate learning problems, including learning for conditioned inference and multimodal learning with missing modalities.
-We demonstrate the optimal features and show their relations to classical learning problems, such as maximum likelihood estimation and maximum entropy principle \citep{jaynes1957informationa, jaynes1957informationb}. \end{itemize}
+Our main contributions of this work are as follows. \begin{itemize} \item We establish a framework for designing learning systems that separate feature learning and feature usages, where the learned features can be assembled to build different inference models without retraining.
+In particular, we introduce the feature geometry, which converts feature learning problems to corresponding function-space operations on statistical dependence.
+The resulting optimal features capture the statistical dependence of data and can be adapted to different inference tasks. \item We propose a nesting technique for decomposing statistical dependence and learning the associated feature representations.
+The nesting technique provides a systematic approach to construct training objectives and develop learning algorithms, where we can learn optimal features by employing the state-of-the-art deep learning practices, e.g., network architecture and optimizer designs. \item We present the applications of this unified framework in multivariate learning problems, where we design feature learning algorithms to decompose and represent the corresponding multivariate dependence.
+As case studies, we consider two learning scenarios: learning for conditional inference and multimodal learning with missing modalities.
+We investigate the optimal features and demonstrate their relations to classical learning problems, such as maximum likelihood estimation and the maximum entropy principle \citep{jaynes1957informationa, jaynes1957informationb}. \end{itemize}